MatthieuBruh/h1_FirstSteps/README.md

 **MOVING & EXPLORING***

     $ ls # To list all the files of the current directory
-    $ cd myDirectory/ # To move in the directory named myDirectory
+    $ cd myDirectory/ # To move into the directory named myDirectory
     $ less helia.txt # Shows the file but page by page (space for next page, b for previous page, slashes for search, q for exist
     $ ls /etc|less # The output of any command can be read a whole screen at a time by sending the output to less